mu-se373-200704035/Assignment-6/README.md

 I created 2 pages for login and register.
 The homepage is already created automatically with a blank project.
 I haven't paid attention to styling this one because that was not the point.

+After a successful login, profile details of the user is shown in the homepage.
+I achieved this via React Context API.

 Some screenshots are added below:

 ## Register Page